jellyfin-archive/jellyfin-docs/general/administration/installing.md

       - /dev/dri:/dev/dri #optional
     restart: unless-stopped
 ```

 Note: The linuxserver example does not call out host_mode for networking so a bridge is created.
 DLNA and HDHomeRun will not work in bridged mode.
 Add network_mode: host and remove the ports if host mode is wanted.
+If a reverse proxy is wanted in host_mode refer to the [reverse proxy](https://jellyfin.org/docs/general/administration/reverse-proxy.html) page.

 ### Unraid Docker